 Primary techniques are those that can achieve rapid pest population knockdown over large areas in a cost-effective way.
 Supplementary techniques are generally only effective in helping to maintain pest population suppression once densities have already been reduced to low levels.
-For example, in the management of feral deer, shooting is a primary method of control and supplementary techniques are used as a follow-up, e.g., trapping.
-Regional variations can also occur within species with some techniques such as aerial shooting only being considered as a primary technique where visibility is good.
-For effective control, regionally appropriate selection of at least one primary control technique and one supplementary control technique should be utilised where possible to help satisfy general biosecurity duty requirements.
+For example, in the management of feral donkeys, aerial shooting is the primary method of control and supplementary techniques are used as follow-up, e.g., trapping.
+For effective control regionally appropriate selection of at least one primary control technique and one supplementary control technique should be utilised to help satisfy general biosecurity duty requirements.

 Spatial scale is also important.
 To achieve cost efficiencies and depending on the movement behaviour of the target pest, the area under control may need to be a collaboration of many adjoining land managers.
-This is particularly the case for highly mobile pest animals such as feral deer.

 Poorly executed control programs can simply become sustained culling operations that do little to achieve long-term successful outcomes.
 This in turn can lead to sporadic implementation of crisis management programs where pest numbers have become unacceptable, but the outcome usually becomes sub-optimal.
 A rotation of primary and supplementary techniques can also be important.
-Pest animals can become familiar to a particular technique (e.g., spotlight aversion) that may require switching to another lethal method (e.g., aerial shooting).
+Pest animals can become familiar to a particular technique (e.g., ground shooting) that may require switching to another lethal method (e.g., aerial shooting).
 Another factor to consider is timing of control operations.
 Time of the year can mean targeting a biological weakness in the pest animal (e.g., a period of food and water stress).
 Alternatively, application of control can align with the need for the commodity to be protected when it is most vulnerable.

-Deer management methods
+Feral donkey management methods